 Korean horror movies are gaining in popularity.
-What makes them different is that they know how to show dark and disturbing themes believably.
-This is why many Korean horror movies are beloved at film festivals all around the world.
+What makes them different is their ability to show dark and disturbing themes believably.
+This is why many Korean horror movies are beloved at film festivals worldwide.
 A growing internet community shares Korean horror films because most tackle issues other countries will not dare take on.
-In the past, it was Japanese horror movies like Ringu, Dark Water, and anime live-action Death Note, that got international attention.
+In the past, it was Japanese horror movies like Ringu, Dark Water, and anime live-action Death Note that got international attention.
 Korean horror movies have become the latest trend for their unique darkness.
-This article will focus on why Korean horror movies are so damn good and recommend some classics for those who are interested.
+This article will focus on why Korean horror movies are so damn good and recommend some classics for those interested.

 A Tale of Two Sisters

-It was one of the first Korean horror movies to get some international attention.
+It was one of the first Korean horror movies to get international attention.
 This film also showed that horror movies do not have to be traditional.
-It is difficult to classify A Tale of Two Sisters as a horror or a physiological thriller.
-It all depends on how the viewer interpreted the movie.
+Classifying A Tale of Two Sisters as a horror or a physiological thriller is challenging.
+It all depends on how the viewer interprets the movie.

-A Tale of Two Sisters makes it so that it is the viewer’s job to find out who or what is causing all that is going on.
+A Tale of Two Sisters makes it so that it is the viewer’s job to find out who or what is causing all that is happening.
 While we will not give away the ending, trust us when we say it is no traditional haunted house/ghost movie.
-The movie does a great job of hiding a lot of answers from the audience until the very end.
-Then they unload everything which makes for a shocking surprise.
+The movie does a great job of hiding a lot of answers from the audience until the end.
+Then they unload everything, which makes for a shocking surprise.
 Since many things are kept in the dark, it is very difficult to predict the ending.

 Watch on: Amazon Prime

 The Host is a 2006 South Korean horror film directed by Bong Joon-ho.
 The film follows a family living in Seoul who must deal with a terrifying creature that has emerged from the Han River and begun attacking people.
 As the city is plunged into chaos, the family must have wits to survive.
 The Host is a thrilling ride from start to finish, filled with jaw-dropping special effects and heart-pounding suspense.